 When unexplained back pain or muscle weakness is interfering with your physical health, you can receive on-site electrodiagnostic testing at SamWell Institute for Pain Management.
-At the offices in Colonia and Livingston, New Jersey, pain management specialist Jay M. Shah, MD, uses nerve conduction velocity (NCV) testing and electromyography (EMG) to pinpoint the cause of your pain.
-Dr. Shah accurately customizes your treatment plan based on your test results, so you can begin the treatment you need.
+At the offices in Colonia and Livingston, New Jersey, pain management specialists Jay M. Shah, MD, and Jeffrey Deygoo, MD, use nerve conduction velocity (NCV) testing and electromyography (EMG) to pinpoint the cause of your pain.
+They accurately customize your treatment plan based on your test results, so you can begin the treatment you need.
 Call the SamWell Institute for Pain Management office nearest you or schedule a consultation online today to learn more about electrodiagnostic testing.

 Electrodiagnostic testing involves specific tests that measure the activities in your muscles and nerves to determine the underlying cause of your pain or discomfort.
 You may need electrodiagnostic testing to identify the cause of:

 Dr. Shah offers several in-office electrodiagnostic tests to guide your decision about further treatment options with a high level of accuracy, and develop of precise plan of care moving forward .
 These tests include nerve conduction velocity (NCV) testing and electromyography (EMG).

 During your appointment for electrodiagnostic testing, Dr. Shah measures how your nerves and muscles function and work together.